WordlessMeteor/LoL-Dragon-Change/README.md

 					- The second half of `Key` whose index is greater than 123 is the index of `TFTHistory[i]["json"]["participants"][participantId]["units"][int(unit_iter[4:])]["items"]`.
 		- `player_loot_df` in Customized Program 12:
 			- No color is used to divide the maun data area in the sheet `12 - player_loot_header`, because these keys are all indices of `player_loot[i]`.
-7. Normally, text files generated by this program set are organized with indents.
+6. Normally, text files generated by this program set are organized with indents.
 If the original dictionary variable in python runtime environment is required to recur, then simply pass a file pointer created by `open` function to the `load` function in `json` library, such as `fp = open("{filename}.txt", "r", encoding = "utf-8")` and `d = json.load(fp)`.
 	- If the user wants to transform a json string with indents generated by `dumps` function into a json string without indents just in the runtime environment, he/she only needs to pass the string generated by `dumps` functin into `loads` function, such as `formatted = json.dumps({dictvariable}, indent = 8, ensure_ascii = False)` and `d = json.loads(formatted)`.
 # Afterword
 As a beginner in programming, I've just learned some basic usage of Python, and each function is implemented based on structured programming, without using the concepts of classes and objects, which may explain the code redundancy and low level of integration.
 For example, in Customized Program 05, a number of lines of codes are actually **copied** from some other part of the code.
 Moreover, for long strings, I choose to write them **in single lines**, considering decreasing the number of code lines, which is not friendly for a glance, and I apologize for this.
 In addition, I realized that more annotations are needed for the codes.
 Last but not least, since I haven't learned anything about GUI (the only one I've ever used is Visual Basic 😂), I'm only capable of designing programs that interact with CMD.
-(Actually and sadly, I haven't planned to design the graphics interface for now and in the near future.)\
+(To be honest, I haven't planned to design the graphics interface for now and in the near future.)\
 To be honest, there're not any really innovative ideas besides ZhiHu Author XHXIAIEIN's perception and Riot's official API.
 The program set mainly crawls and sorts out data.
 If any interesting idea pops up in your mind, welcome to fork this repository, create your own branch and submit pull requests!